brandonkim12/brandonkim12.github.io/_posts/2019-01-11-mechanics-of-materials-5.md

 <u>Note that (5.34.) can be used only for values of $\phi​$ larger than</u> $\phi_Y​$.
 For $\phi<\phi_Y​$, the relation between ​$T​$ and ​$\phi​$ is linear and given by (5.11.).
 Combining both equations, the plot of ​$T​$ against ​$\phi​$ is as represented in [Fig. 5.22.] <u>As ​$\phi​$ increases indefinitely,</u> ​$T​$ <u>approaches the limiting value</u> ​$T_p=\frac{4}{3}T_Y​$ corresponding to the case of a fully developed plastic zone [Fig. 5.21.d)] While the value ​$T_p​$ cannot actually be reached, (5.34.) indicates that it is rapidly approached as f increases.
 For ​$\phi = 2 \phi_Y​$, ​$T​$ is within about 3% of ​$T_p​$, and for ​$\phi = 3 \phi_Y​$, it is within about 1%.

-Since the plot of $T​$ against $\phi​$ for an idealized elastoplastic material [Fig. 5.22.] differs greatly from the shearing-stress-strain diagram [Fig. 5.20], it is clear that the shearing-stress-strain diagram of an actual material cannot be obtained directly from a torsion test carried out on a solid circular rod made of that material.
-However, a fairly accurate diagram can be obtained from a torsion test if a portion of the specimen consists of a thin circular tube.[^3] Indeed, the shearing stress will have a constant value $\tau​$ in that portion.
+Since the plot of $T$ against $\phi$ for an idealized elastoplastic material [Fig. 5.22.] differs greatly from the shearing-stress-strain diagram [Fig. 5.20], it is clear that the shearing-stress-strain diagram of an actual material cannot be obtained directly from a torsion test carried out on a solid circular rod made of that material.
+However, a fairly accurate diagram can be obtained from a torsion test if a portion of the specimen consists of a thin circular tube.[^3] Indeed, the shearing stress will have a constant value $\tau$ in that portion.
 Thus, (5.1.) reduces to

 $$T=\rho A \tau​$$